MaskedMajora237/MaskedMajora237/README.md

 - 👋 Hi, I’m @MaskedMajora237
 - 👀 I’m interested in ...emulation, Videogames, randomizers, game making
 - 🌱 I’m currently learning ...How to make games
 - 💞️ I’m looking to collaborate on ...
+N/A
 - 📫 How to reach me ...
+Discord megawiregames#4222

 <!---
 MaskedMajora237/MaskedMajora237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.